 But Free File's original mandate was to make electronic tax help available to taxpayers who might not be able to pay a tax professional or even afford tax software.

 In keeping with that goal, there is an income limit for Free File uses.
 It's usually bumped up a bit each year to account for inflation.

-For this 2017 tax filing season, you can use Free File if your adjusted gross income (AGI) last year was $64,000 or less.
-That's $2,000 more than last year's threshold.
+For this filing season, you can use Free File if your adjusted gross income (AGI) for the 2017 tax year was $66,000 or less.
+That's $2,000 more than the prior tax year's threshold.

 The good thing is that you don't have to worry about sorting out a threshold based on your filing status.
 The $66,000 limit applies regardless of whether you're a single, head of household or married taxpayer.

 And if you do exceed that income limit, this is where Fillable Forms (tip #2) comes into play.